ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/define-information-barriers-policies.md

 ---
-title: "Define Information Barriers policies" ms.author: deniseb
+title: "Define information barrier policies" ms.author: deniseb
 author: denisebmsft
 manager: laurawi
-ms.date: 02/27/2019
+ms.date: 03/13/2019
 ms.audience: ITPro
 ms.topic: article
 ms.service: o365-administration
 ms.collection:
 - M365-security-compliance
 localization_priority: None
-description: "Using PowerShell, you can define policies for Information Barriers in Microsoft Teams."
+description: "Learn how to define policies for information barriers in Microsoft Teams."
 ---

-# Define policies for Information Barriers in Microsoft Teams
+# Define policies for information barriers in Microsoft Teams (Preview)

 [Information Barriers](information-barriers.md) can help limit communications between specific groups of people to help your organization comply with certain industry standards and regulations.
-Information Barriers can also help your organization avoid potential conflicts of interest.
-Information Barriers are implemented through policies that are defined by an Office 365 global administrator or compliance administrator.
+Information barriers can also help your organization avoid potential conflicts of interest.
+Information barriers are implemented through policies that are defined by an Office 365 global administrator or compliance administrator.

 This article describes how to define Information Barriers policies.